-In October 2016, the Oncology Support Program developed the Wellness and Weight Management Series, a free, six-session program that incorporates the services of a dietitian and includes healthy food demonstrations presented at the Reuner Cancer Support House.
+In October 2016 the Oncology Support Program also developed the Wellness and Weight Management Series, a free, six-session program that incorporates the services of a dietitian and includes healthy food demonstrations presented at the Reuner Cancer Support House.
 The goals of the prevention program are to reduce the Body Mass Index (BMI) for participants who are overweight, increase usage of fruits and vegetables and increase physical exercise.
+As of October 19, 2016, the program met three times and was well attended.
+A pretest has been administered to help determine outcomes.
+Three more sessions are scheduled for 2016 and the series will be offered twice annually through 2018.

-The program met three times and was well attended by a range of 6-18 participants at classes.
-All participants surveyed reported improved health after attending classes as measured by a pre and posttest.
-Participants reported they were able to identify effective weight loss strategies, understand how to overcome weight management obstacles at work and identify support mechanisms.
-Additionally, The Cancer Committee has developed a referral form through which healthcare professionals involved in cancer care can refer patients to the wellness programs available at HealthAlliance Hospital, the Oncology Support Program and in the community.
+Additionally, The Cancer Committee has developed a referral form through which health care professionals involved in cancer care can refer patients to the wellness programs available at HealthAlliance Hospital, the Oncology Support Program and in the community.